Sergey Yakhnyuk

-Sergey Yakhnyuk (Сергей Васильевич Яхнюк; born 3 July 1962, Altynivka, Sumy Oblast) is a Russian political figure and a deputy of the 7th and 8th State Dumas.
+Sergey Vasilievich Yakhnyuk (Сергей Васильевич Яхнюк; born 3 July 1962, Altynivka, Sumy Oblast) is a Russian political figure and a deputy of the 7th and 8th State Dumas.

 From 1984 to 1989 he was the chief agronomist of the sovkhoz Pervomaisky in the Leningrad Oblast.
 In 1986-1989, he was the first secretary of the City Committee of the CPSU.
 From 1997 to 1999, he was the Deputy of the Legislative Assembly of Leningrad Oblast.
-On September 19, 1999, he was elected Head of Administration of the Priozersky District of the Leningrad Oblast.
+On 19 September 1999 he was elected Head of Administration of the Priozersky District of the Leningrad Oblast.
 From 2007 to 2017, he worked at the administration of the Leningrad Oblast.
-On August 9, 2007, he was appointed Vice Governor of the Leningrad Oblast.
-In 2017, he was appointed Deputy of the 7th State Duma from the Leningrad Oblast constituency.
-Since September 2021, he has served as deputy of the 8th State Duma.
+On 9 August 2007 he was appointed Vice Governor of the Leningrad Oblast.
+In 2017, following the resignation of Sergey Naryshkin in order to become direct of the Foreign Intelligence Service, Yakhnyuk was elected Deputy of the 7th State Duma in the Kingisepp by-election.
+In September 2021, he was re-elected in Kingisepp as deputy for the 8th State Duma.

+Sanctions

+He was sanctioned by the UK government on 11 March 2022 in relation to the Russo-Ukrainian War.